Key messages on chronic fatigue

 Chronic stress can be both physically and mentally exhausting.
 If you constantly feel tense and your fatigue improves with the reduction of stress, this could be the cause.

-Can hormonal changes trigger fatigue?
+Can hormonal changes cause fatigue?

-Can hormonal changes trigger fatigue?
+Can hormonal changes cause fatigue?

 How are blood values related to constant fatigue?